 Drooling will be part of it too.
 Saliva actually helps sore gums quite a lot, so you’ll probably notice some wet spots on your puppy’s bed – they aren’t pee!

 Eating slower than usual

 Your puppy will likely eat slower when in times of puppy teething.
 Dry crunchy food is going to hurt, even when we soften it with water, so don’t be surprised if they eat slower.
 It’s quite annoying for them I imagine…it’s like burning your tongue on tea and you can’t taste your scones after.

-The best tips to help a teething puppy (and their owner)
+How to help a teething puppy

-1. Keep your puppy away from dangerous areas or objects (buttons, cables)
+1. Keep your puppy away from dangerous areas or objects

 As always puppy-proof your home so that when the urge to chew arises, they can only chew on things that are safe to chew on.
 This means cables, wires, iPhones and definitely your favourite shoes should be put far, far away.